+In Figure \ref{fig2-1}, we present a 3D visualization of the roots detected by the proposed clustering algorithm.
+For this demonstration, we utilize data from a prior study by the authors \cite{key-7}, which investigated a bias-tuning heuristic for optimizing the parameters governing event generation in an event camera.
+The recording used here corresponds to the configuration identified as optimal in that work.

+Recalling the experimental setup, we used an incandescent lamp powered by a 50 Hz sinusoidal electrical grid, which effectively produces a 100 Hz periodic signal of the form $\left|\sin(x)\right|$.
+The signal was recorded using a Prophesee EVK4-HD event camera positioned several meters from the lamp.
+To obtain a sparse signal, the lamp was covered, leaving only a small aperture, resulting in only a few dozen events per period.

+Figure \ref{fig2-1} shows the events corresponding to ten periods of the lamp signal.
+In the visualization, orange points represent positive events (corresponding to increases in illumination), while blue points represent negative events.
+For clarity, the figure displays a 3D representation of the events within a small region of interest (ROI) extracted from the camera\textquoteright s full megapixel array.

+Using this dataset, the algorithm was applied to the positive events with the following parameters: $\delta=2\,ms$, $d=1$, $n=10$, and $m=5$.
+The algorithm successfully identified the root of each period of the signal, corresponding to the first positive event within each cluster.
+These roots are marked in the figure with purple X symbols.

-\section{Algorithm description}
+\section{Algorithm Description}

-\subsection{Constant parameters}
+\subsection{Constant Parameters}

-As was described in the introduction, the algorithm is based on two criteria: the tempo-spatial distance between the events, and the cluster size.
-It implies that the algorithm has four constant parameters, that are not being changed through the algorithm operation: \begin{itemize} \item $\delta$ = the maximal temporal distance between events that are related to the same cluster. \item $d$ = the maximal spatial distance, in pixels, between the events in the cluster. \item $n$ = the minimal number of events in a desired cluster.
-We assume $n\geq3$. \item $m$ = the minimal number of pixels contributing to a desired cluster. \end{itemize}
+As discussed in the introduction, the proposed algorithm is governed by two primary criteria: the spatio-temporal distance between events and the cluster size.
+Accordingly, it relies on four fixed parameters that remain constant throughout its execution: \begin{itemize} \item $\delta$ = maximum temporal distance between adjacent events in a cluster. \item $d$ = maximum spatial distance (in pixels) between adjacent cluster's events. \item $n$ = minimum number of events per valid cluster.
+We assume $n\geq3$. \item $m$ = minimum number of distinct pixels contributing to a valid cluster. \end{itemize}